The Dark Side Of Google

 The conspiracy: Search engines log IP addresses.
 The data collected can be used against you.

-The real deal: There have been many theories that Google logs searchers’ IP addresses etc., to track their search behaviour, but the situation has gotten much biggër than that.
-With all the hype stemming from the Department of Justice requesting logs from the Big Shots of search to see what searches were conducted, the talk has shifted to legal implications should the court find in favour of government.
+The real deal: There have been many theories that Google logs searchers’ IP addresses and other data to track their search behavior, but the situation has become much bigger than that.
+With all the hype surrounding the Department of Justice’s request for logs from big tech companies to see what searches were conducted, the discussion has shifted to the legal implications if the court were to find in favor of the government.

 Every bit of network traffïc you use is marked with your IP address; it can be used to link all of those disparate transactions together.